Morgan Stanley Cuts Poshmark (NASDAQ:POSH) Price Target to $52.00

-Poshmark (NASDAQ:POSH) had its price target cut by analysts at Morgan Stanley from $62.00 to $52.00 in a report issued on Friday, Stock Target Advisor reports.
-The brokerage presently has an “equal weight” rating on the clothing resale marketplace’s stock.
-Morgan Stanley’s target price suggests a potential upside of 6.82% from the stock’s previous close.
+Poshmark (NASDAQ:POSH) had its target price decreased by research analysts at Morgan Stanley from $62.00 to $52.00 in a research note issued on Thursday, Benzinga reports.
+The firm presently has an “equal weight” rating on the clothing resale marketplace’s stock.
+Morgan Stanley’s target price points to a potential upside of 15.22% from the company’s current price.

-Poshmark (NASDAQ:POSH) last issued its quarterly earnings results on Thursday, March 11th.
+Poshmark (NASDAQ:POSH) last issued its quarterly earnings data on Thursday, March 11th.
 The clothing resale marketplace reported $0.05 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.01) by $0.06.
-The business had revenue of $69.30 million during the quarter, compared to analyst estimates of $69.15 million.
+The company had revenue of $69.30 million for the quarter, compared to analysts’ expectations of $69.15 million.
 Poshmark’s revenue for the quarter was up 26.7% on a year-over-year basis.

 Poshmark Company Profile